arestivo/slides/markdown/security.md

   width="0" height="0" />
 ```

-If the victim visits any of the attacker’s sites while already authenticated to *foo.com*, these forged requests will automatically include the user’s session info, authorizing the attacker’s request.
+If the victim is already authenticated to <code>foo.com</code>, this request will automatically be sent with the victim’s session information, performing the action without the victim’s knowledge.

 ---

-# Preventing (NOT)
+# Things that do NOT WORK

+Common techniques like secret cookies, POST-only restrictions, and multi-step transactions **are not sufficient** to prevent CSRF.

 * Using a Secret Cookie
 * Only Accepting POST Requests
 * Multi-Step transactions
-* URL Rewriting

 These methods **DO NOT WORK**